-Trading through your own limited company means that it is a legal requirement to register a company name, it also helps give your service ‘identity’ which people will recognise.
-Your company name could be as simple as just your own name, or of course, there are a million and one other options.
+Trading through your own limited company means that it is a legal requirement to register a company name, it also helps give your business an identity which people will recognise.

 The first of these, of course, is whether the name is available – as no two businesses can have the same legal name.
-You should also ensure that it is not similar to a word or phrase which has already been registered as a trademark, so there’s no point in choosing Moca Cola or IBBM computing.
+You should also ensure that it is not similar to a word or phrase which has already been registered as a trademark, so there’s no point in choosing Moca Cola or IBBM Computing.
 You will need to search for existing company names that are the same or similar, and you can do this using the National Business Register.
-For an easier way to search, visit our free company name checker, it’s that easy.

 A ‘descriptive’ name makes it immediately obvious what your company does.
 For example, ‘IT Contractors Limited’ or ‘Smith’s Software Developer Consultant Limited’.
 But these names can be cumbersome and hard to remember, as well as being far more likely to be already registered – or at least similar to another company that is already registered.
 The alternative, therefore, and something which has become far more popular in recent years, is to go for an abstract name which means nothing – and then to develop a ‘brand’ around it, so that people eventually associate your company, and what it does, with that name.

-Back in the real world, however, no small business has that kind of budget or expertise – and so a great alternative is to add a strap-line to your logo which tells everyone what you do.
-Even Avaya did this, adding the word ‘Communications’ under the name for the first few months.
-This gives you the opportunity to choose a nice abstract name which is also memorable (and even more importantly ‘dot’ commable) and then just explains what you do underneath!
+An easy way to distinguish your company is to add a strap-line to your logo which tells everyone what you do.
+This gives you the opportunity to choose a nice abstract name which is also memorable and outlines what you do underneath.

 The name you choose could be a totally made up word, or it could be an existing word but one which is not related to your business.
 For example, back in the late 90s, Scottish Telecom rebranded as ‘Thus’ – a name which is now pretty well known and associated with that business.
 Either option is fine, as long as you can find a name that you like and that, ideally, you can just add .com and .co.uk to, to form your catchy and memorable domain name.

 As outlined above, any name you choose must be able to be used as a domain name.
 Having a website domain name that is different from your company name just causes confusion, and unless you are a huge brand, is best avoided.
-B&Q might get away with www.diy.com but that’s the exception.
 This is made slightly easier by the fact that you can have hyphens in your domain name, but remember that you will be saying either the web address or your email address, over the phone many times – so you need to make sure it’s easily understood.
 A name with lots of hyphens between words can be quite hard to say.

-If you are set on this approach then register a more ‘safe’ legal name and then operate using a more trendy one if you must.
-Many businesses go down the ‘trading as’ route, or simply use a more memorable variation of their names as an outward facing brand.
-French Connection Limited’s FCUK brand is a classic example of this.
+If you are set on this approach then register a more ‘safe’ legal name and then operate using something different.
+Many businesses go down the ‘trading as’ route, or simply use a more memorable variation of their names as an outward-facing brand.

 Once you have chosen your company name and have determined that it is available, you can then register the name and set up your limited company.
-There are many organisations that can help you with this, including us of course.
-Have a look at our Form a Limited Company page for more information.
-Costs for this service are just £125 plus VAT, and it includes:
+There are many organisations that can help you to form a limited company.

 - Registering the company for VAT & PAYE.